The Nineties (book)

 The Nineties: A Book is a 2022 book by Chuck Klosterman.
 It is an analysis of historical trends and pop culture phenomena in the decade of the 1990s.
 It was released February 8, 2022, by Penguin Books.
+It debuted at No. 2 on The New York Times nonfiction bestseller list on February 27, 2022.
+It was also eventually nominated for that year's Goodreads Choice Awards in the Best Humor category.